 I am a Senior Lecturer (equiv. to Assoc.
 Prof. in North America & EU) in Sociology at Monash University.
-In addition, I am the Jacques Leclercq Chair in Digital Technology & Society (2019) at UCLouvain, Belgium.
-I have also the honor of being one of the ABC and University of Sydney Top 5 Scholars in Humanities, Arts, and Social Sciences (2019).
+In 2019, I had the honor of being the Jacques Leclercq Chair in Digital Technology & Society at the University of Louvain, Belgium.
+I was also named among the ABC’s Top 5 Scholars in Humanities, Arts, and Social Sciences in Australia (2019).

-I am an elected board member of the International Sociological Association (ISA), Committee on Family Research (RC06), since 2012, leading a diverse community of sociologists.
-The ISA was founded in 1949, under the auspices of UNESCO, and has members from 126 countries.
+Since 2012, I am an elected board member of the International Sociological Association (ISA), Committee on Family Research (RC06), leading a community of sociologists from 126 countries.
+The ISA was founded in 1949, under the auspices of UNESCO.

 This research bridges Sociology and Computer Science (Human-Computer Interaction), draws on qualitative and quantitative research methods, and is conducted in collaboration with aged-care institutions and practitioners.
 I am passionate about participatory research with older people and knowledge translation and mobilization.